Is It Safe to Take Expired Medication?

 When is it not ok?

 Nierenberg says there are some medications that should always be a hard no once their expiration date has come up.
 Liquid medicine, in particular, is not safe.
-This is because the contents of the bottle are sterile until you break the seal is broken.
+This is because the contents of the bottle are sterile until the seal is broken.
 Once a liquid medication is opened, it becomes very susceptible to bacterial contamination.
 “That’s especially true of things like liquid eye drops,” Nierenberg said.
 “That’s why they say never touch the tip of this bottle to your eyelid.”

 You should also take expiration dates and storage directions on prescription medications seriously.
 For example, nitroglycerin tablets.
-These are usually for who experience angina or coronary heart disease.
+These are usually for those who experience angina or coronary heart disease.
 Nitroglycerin tablets are extremely susceptible to going bad if they’re in extreme heat.
 There’s a good chance the drug could deteriorate in the heat and thus make it ineffective.

 You should also think about antibiotics the same way, Nierenberg said.
 If you find leftover antibiotics in your medicine cabinet, there is no way to confirm the medication is still powerful.
 It’s probably not worth the risk.
 Should you feel like you need antibiotics or any prescription medicine, consult your doctor.